 Former software engineer and tech lead at Google.
 Early Bitcoin evangelist, crypto expert and researcher, developing smart contracts and Ðapps since 2017.
 MS from Carnegie Mellon University.

 Former software engineer and tech lead at Pure Storage and Oracle.
-Early Bitcoin and Ethereum investor, blockchain researcher and engineer.
+Early Bitcoin, Ethereum and crypto assets investor, blockchain researcher and engineer.
 MS from Carnegie Mellon University.

 Former senior software engineer and team lead at Amazon.
 12+ years of industry experience, expert in high-performance and large-scale distributed system.
 MS from National Cheng Kung University.